-Section 6.10.1 provides a summary of the assessments of the applicable climate change on supplies that Cal Water has previously performed and those planned for the near term, as well as those related to SGMA efforts for the Solano Subbasin.
-The impact of climate change on District supplies is discussed further Appendix G of this Urban Water Management Plan (UWMP or Plan), and the resources included therein.
-The anticipated effects of climate change have been factored into the District's assessment of its supply reliability (Appendix G).
-As discussed in Section 6.10.1, Cal Water is actively working to further quantify and consider future climate change impacts as part of its ongoing supply and operations planning.
+Section 6.10 provides a summary of the assessments of the applicable climate change on supplies that Cal Water has previously performed and those planned for the near term, as well as those related to SGMA efforts for the underlying subbasins.
+Section 4.3 of this UWMP presents information on how the impacts of climate change are factored into projected demands in the District.
+The anticipated effects of climate change have been directly factored into the District's assessment of its supply reliability.
+As discussed in Section 6.10, Cal Water is actively working to further quantify and consider future climate change impacts as part of its ongoing supply and operations planning.